vlzhr/pay-crypto-widget/README.md

 # Accept token payments on your website

-Waves Ecosystem is great for creating crypto assets.
+Waves Ecosystem is great for [issuing crypto assets](https://docs.waves.exchange/en/waves-exchange/waves-exchange-online-desktop/online-desktop-asset/online-desktop-token-creation).
 This tool is designed to provide an easier functionality for purchases with tokens issued on Waves.

-Use this to accept crypto payments on your website!
+Use this widget to accept crypto payments on your website.
+[Check the demo](https://vlzhr.github.io/pay-crypto-widget/example/)!

 ## Quick Start

 ### Raw HTML and JavaScript

-1-- Connect [JS file](https://raw.githubusercontent.com/vlzhr/pay-crypto-widget/master/dist/paycrypto.js) to your website
+**1--** Connect [JS file](https://raw.githubusercontent.com/vlzhr/pay-crypto-widget/master/dist/paycrypto.js) to your website

 `<script src="paycrypto.js"></script>`

-2-- Initialize and set up widget
+**2--** Initialize and set up widget

 `dApp.widget.initWidget("<recipient address or alias>", "<asset id>");`